 You may mulch with a light layer of weed-free and herbicide-free grass clippings or another fine mulch.
 Onions naturally push toward the surface as they form bulbs, and it’s best if the tops of the bulbs are allowed to bask in dry sun.
 Remove mulch that might keep the expanding bulbs excessively moist.

-An optional note about your seedling bundles: Seedlings that are about the diameter of a pencil produce the biggest, most beautiful bulbs, so some gardeners sort seedlings by size before planting.
-Plant the largest ones together only 2 inches apart to start enjoying as green onions within only 2 weeks.
+Seedlings that are about the diameter of a pencil produce the biggest, most beautiful bulbs, so some gardeners sort seedlings by size before planting.
+Plant the largest ones together only 2 inches apart to start enjoying as green onions in just two or three weeks.
 Very small seedlings set at close spacing can serve as a second crop of scallions.
 Use the pencil-sized plants to grow full-sized onions that will produce extra-juicy slices.

 As onions leaves expand, they may be found by tiny black onion thrips, which suck sap from onion leaves.
 These are hard to see because they hide down in the folds and neck of the leaves.
 Also be on the lookout for aphids.
 Finally, weak plants that slowly wilt may be infested with onion root maggots, the larvae of a common fly.

 You can harvest young onions just a few weeks after planting if you want to use them as “spring onions” or scallions.
 There is no perfect size, just pull when they are big enough to suit you.